ec-europa/ec-europa-theme/README.md

 This will:

-1. Compile ECL SASS in `./css/base.css`
+1. Compile ECL SASS to `./assets/css/ecl.css`
-2. Compile local `./sass/style.scss` in `./css/style.css`
+2. Transpile ECL JavaScript dependencies from `./assets/js/entry.js` to `./assets/js/ecl.js`
-3. Copy ECL fonts in `./fonts`
+3. Copy ECL fonts to `./assets/fonts/`
-4. Copy ECL images in `./images`
+4. Copy ECL images to `./assets/images`

-5. Copy ECL Twig templates in `./templates/components`
+For more details about these build steps, check [`ecl-builder` documentation](https://www.npmjs.com/package/@ec-europa/ecl-builder)

 ## Update ECL